W. H. Brock and Associates, Ltd.

 Death and Taxes (and More Pleasant Things)

-Some crypto investors who have passed away in the past year have a taxable cryptocurrency estate ($12.92 million in 2023, increasing to $13.61 million in 2024).
-Even if the deceased's net worth was substantially less, the heirs might substantially benefit from filing an estate tax return to report stepped-up basis and dramatically reduce future capital gains.
+Even if the deceased's net worth was substantially less, their heirs might substantially benefit from filing an estate tax return to report stepped-up basis and dramatically reduce future capital gains.
 Even when a widow(er) inherits his or her spouse's estate tax-free, there still may be enormous benefits to filing an estate tax return for the deceased.
+We have already provided estate and gift tax services for several cryptocurrency families!

 As we’re based in Chicago, I’d like to remind Illinois residents that the Illinois Estate Tax exclusion amount is a mere $4 million.
 Good planning is essential for Illinois residents.
 I am not an attorney, but I can work with your estate tax attorney to address cryptocurrency issues in estate tax planning.

 Dying with too much crypto is no fun.
 Enjoy life: give some away to your loved ones!
-As of January 1, 2024, gifts in excess of $18,000 per giftee per year count against the gift-giver's lifetime exclusion.
+As of January 1, 2026, gifts in excess of $19,000 per giftee per year count against the gift-giver's lifetime exclusion.
 Are you contemplating giving or receiving a major gift of cryptocurrency?
 You may need to do some tax planning to maximize the effectiveness of the gift.

 Again, I am not an estate tax attorney.
 Nor am I a CPA who specializes in estate tax or gift tax matters.
 But our firm routinely works in conjunction with specialists on gift and estate tax matters, including cryptocurrency matters.
 (Generally, we prepare these returns as the crypto tax specialists, and the estate tax specialist reviews our work product.)